Goliath was pelted with ten million stones every June. It must be painful.

 He was never good at exams.
 Not bad, just... not good.

 While others colour-coded their notebooks, he drew maps of imaginary cities in the margins.
 He preferred long walks to past-paper drills, and often fell asleep in the library with a book that had nothing to do with the curriculum.
-He never hated school — only not found the urgency that others seemed to carry like oxygen tanks.
+He never hated school, instead, only not found the urgency that others seemed to carry like oxygen tanks.

 He remembers watching the top scorers walk past, neat uniforms and faster footsteps, laughter that sounded rehearsed.
 They were always reviewing something, always prepared for a eureca moment.
-He respected them.
-Resented them, sometimes.
+He respected them, or in better wording, resented them.
 But mostly, he felt like he was out of the story.

 But some nights, when he finishes late, he climbs onto the roof of a client’s building.
 Bathing in the wind, he watches lattices of glowing windows.
 Some flicker with PowerPoint slides.
 Some with livestreamed lectures.
 Some, probably, with videos of young people mouthing motivational slogans into ring lights.